-At the temple devotees celebrate all the Hindu festivals.
-The main festivals are:
+At the temple, devotees celebrate all the Hindu festivals.
+The main celebrations are:

-Bathukamma Festival is celebrated in a great manner, women come here decorates the goddess with different types of flowers and performs Pooja to Padmakshi Amma.
-Dussehra, Durgashtami is also celebrated here.
-Devotees come from different places to visit the temple.
+Bathukamma Festival is celebrated excellently; women come here to decorate the Goddess with different flowers and perform Pooja to Padmakshi Amma.
+Dussehra and Durgashtami are also observed here.
+Devotees come from other places to visit the temple.

 Accommodation at Padmakshi Temple

-As the temple is in Hanmakonda, Warangal there are many hotels to stay.
-Haritha Hotel of Telangana govt. is good with many facilities and amendments.
+As the temple is in Hanmakonda, Warangal, many hotels stay.
+Haritha Hotel of Telangana govt is good with many facilities and amendments.